SFDO-Community/Summit-Events-App/docs/scatch-org-creation.md

 6. Set "Criteria" to Field => Event Name, Operator => "not equal to", Value => null  (type the world null for the value)

-7. Share with can only be set to "UST Event Site Guest User"
+7. Share with can only be set to "Summit Events Site Guest User"

 8. Set Access Level to "Read Only"